-St John’s RC Primary School will be completed in August 2018 and is the first in Edinburgh to have the entire school fitted out with flexible, active style furniture.
+St John’s RC Primary School was completed in 2018 and is the first in Edinburgh to have the entire school fitted out with flexible, active style furniture.

 There was excitement around the new style of learning environments proposed, and when the staff visited Trinity Primary School’s new learning spaces they saw the overwhelming love for the space that the learners and staff had, so they decided to introduce the active environment to their whole school.